Elbow flexor and extensor muscle weakness in lateral epicondylalgia.

 Patients with unilateral lateral epicondylalgia have weaker elbow flexor and extensor muscles strength in comparison to healthy population.
 This deficit should be considered for the evaluation, performance enhancement, injury prevention and better therapeutic prognosis of LE.

-A global upper limb (UL) weakness exists and is highly possible in patients with the presentation of lateral epicondylalgia.3 Alizadehkhaitayat et al3 integrated electromyographic activity of UL musculature along with strength tests to assess the role of muscular imbalance in the pathophysiology of LE.
-Although this study didn’t study elbow muscles activity in particular but the report has concluded that there is widespread UL weakness in LE and is associated with muscle activation imbalance mainly of extensor carpi radialis (ECR).
-In UL kinetic chain, strength or motor deficits at particular segments may be dissembled in short term by the compensation at other segments but when this compensation remains for longer period, it may lead to overactivity, fatigue and hence muscle weakness with decreased performance.11,12 Significant rotator cuff weakness observed by Alizadehkhaitayat et al3 in LE patients suggests the involvement of UL kinetic chain which may create a global UL muscular weakness or imbalance.
-Since there is close kinetic relation between elbow and shoulder,12 elbow muscles may be involved in compensation activity for the weakness/imbalance of ECR and other forearm muscles in LE.
-Kibler13 has demonstrated the essential link and importance of muscular balance or coordination of musculoskeletal components of scapula, shoulder, elbow and wrist during the tennis stroke that transfers force generated from the legs and trunk movement as energy to more rapidly moving distal segments of wrist and hand.
+A global upper limb (UL) weakness exists and is highly possible in patients with the presentation of lateral epicondylalgia.3 Alizadehkhaitayat et al3 integrated the electromyographic activity of UL musculature along with strength tests to assess the role of muscular imbalance in the pathophysiology of LE.
+Although this study didn’t study elbow muscles activity, in particular, the report has concluded that there is widespread UL weakness in LE and is associated with muscle activation imbalance mainly of Extensor Carpi Radialis (ECR).
+In UL kinetic chain, strength or motor deficits at particular segments may be dissembled in short-term by the compensation at other segments but when this compensation remains for a longer period, it may lead to overactivity, fatigue and hence muscle weakness with decreased performance.11,12 Significant rotator cuff weakness observed by Alizadehkhaitayat et al3 in LE patients suggests the involvement of UL kinetic chain which may create a global UL muscular weakness or imbalance.
+Since there is a close kinetic relation between elbow and shoulder,12 elbow muscles may be involved in compensation activity for the weakness/imbalance of ECR and other forearm muscles in LE.
+Kibler13 has demonstrated the essential link and importance of muscular balance or coordination of musculoskeletal components of scapula, shoulder, elbow, and wrist during the tennis stroke that transfers force generated from the legs and trunk movement as energy to more rapidly moving distal segments of wrist and hand.
 However, the strength pattern of elbow muscle group in LE has never been investigated, which is a big gap to fill.
 So, this paper may be a big step forward to fill this gap.

-Although many reports have suggested etiological relationship between muscle imbalance and tennis elbow, it is not well defined yet about the possible muscle imbalances over the wrist-elbow-shoulder segments.4 Several studies have reported shoulder muscle imbalance in lateral epicondylalgia, which can result in a compensatory overuse of elbow joint and its components.4,11,12 These report may suggest to the possible elbow muscle imbalance in LE caused by faulty joint mechanics in UL chain which may result in elongated or shortened muscles and hence weak and unused.4 Based on the moment arm measurement, An et al14 have demonstrated Brachioradialis, Biceps, Brachialis, and Extensor carpi radialis as the major flexors of the elbow joint.
-This report may indicate the possible over use of biceps and other muscles to compensate the weakness of ECR associated with LE during UL elbow flexion movements.
-Weakness of muscle can lead to compensatory overuse of other muscles, thereby developing a state of failure of agonist-antagonist relationship or balance.15,16 This overuse in turn develop muscle imbalance causing a diminished participation of antagonist muscle, triceps in this case that leads to disuse atrophy.4 So, the UL muscular imbalance associated with LE may support the findings of this paper that small significant weakness of elbow extensors and flexors exist in LE.
+Although many reports have suggested an etiological relationship between muscle imbalance and tennis elbow, it is not well defined yet about the possible muscle imbalances over the wrist-elbow-shoulder segments.4 Several studies have reported shoulder muscle imbalance in lateral epicondylalgia, which can result in a compensatory overuse of elbow joint and its components.4,11,12 These report may suggest to the possible elbow muscle imbalance in LE caused by faulty joint mechanics in UL chain which may result in elongated or shortened muscles and hence weak and unused.4 Based on the moment arm measurement, An et al14 have demonstrated Brachioradialis, Biceps, Brachialis, and Extensor carpi radialis as the major flexors of the elbow joint.
+This report may indicate the possible overuse of biceps and other muscles to compensate for the weakness of ECR associated with LE during UL elbow flexion movements.
+The weakness of muscle can lead to compensatory overuse of other muscles, thereby developing a state of failure of agonist-antagonist relationship or balance.15,16 This overuse, in turn, develop muscle imbalance causing a diminished participation of antagonist muscle, triceps in this case that leads to disuse atrophy.4 So, the UL muscular imbalance associated with LE may support the findings of this paper that weakness of elbow extensors and flexors exist in LE.

 The clinical implications of this study are relatively more important in the management of LE.
-Although some studies have included elbow muscles strengthening exercises in the rehabilitation of LE, many previous studies emphasized on the forearm muscles and grip strengthening exercises only.2 This study has definitely rooted the clinical importance of evaluation and functional rehabilitation of elbow muscles and whole UL strength deficits along with forearm muscles and grip strength in the complete management of LE.
-Also it clearly shows the evidence for the possible increased strength of dominant arm compared to non-dominant side and importance of regain of this increased strength in dominant arm, especially in athletes group for complete rehabilitation and reduce recurrence rate in LE.19
+Although some studies have included elbow muscles strengthening exercises in the rehabilitation of LE, many previous studies emphasized the forearm muscles and grip strengthening exercises only.2 This study has definitely rooted the clinical importance of evaluation and functional rehabilitation of elbow muscles and whole UL strength deficits along with forearm muscles and grip strength in the complete program of lateral epicondylitis treatment.
+Also, it clearly shows the evidence for the possible increased strength of dominant arm compared to non-dominant side and importance of regaining of this increased strength in dominant arm, especially in athletes group for complete rehabilitation and reduces recurrence rate in LE.19